vizn3r/sorting-visualizer/README.md

-I'm sorry, Wind🤮ws users, this only runs on Linux
+This only runs on Linux. if you use Windows, run this on WSL.